nuclio/nuclio/hack/k8s/helm/nuclio/README.md

 ## Introduction

-This chart bootstraps a Nuclio deployment (controller and playground) and service on a Kubernetes cluster using the Helm Package manager.
+This chart bootstraps a Nuclio deployment (controller and dashboard) and service on a Kubernetes cluster using the Helm Package manager.
 Before you get started you will need:

 - A Kubernetes 1.7+ cluster with tiller installed
 - helm